Walker Bunch – Prologue

 Me: “Yes you are, even if I have to hog-tie you and toss you in the car.”
 With the futility of his objections apparent, my ol’ uncle begrudgingly climbed aboard the car.

 Cheryl had made an appointment with the UP Railroad Dr. He was my age, around 45 at the time.
-He had seen Uncle Jack before an knew he had hearing loss.
+He had seen Uncle Jack before and had known of his poor hearing.
 So, in a loud voice he said: “Mr. Walker, do you see that shelf with the jars on it?”

 Dr. “I want you to put a urine sample in one of those jars for me, OK?”